Circuit court: State courts

 In Louisiana, the intermediate appellate courts are called the Louisiana Circuit Courts of Appeal.
 There are five separate judicial circuits.

 In many states, such as Missouri, a judicial circuit can encompass one or more counties (see Missouri Circuit Courts).
 Each circuit court can have several divisions, including circuit, associate, small claims, probate, family, or drug court.
 Each division hears cases within its particular area of subject-matter jurisdiction, and jurisdiction is based on the size or type of a civil claim or the severity or type of a criminal charge.
 Drug court, for example, hears only drug-related criminal cases.

 Several U.S. states have state supreme courts that traditionally "ride the circuit" in the sense of hearing oral arguments at multiple locations throughout their jurisdictions each year.
 Among the states with circuit-riding supreme courts are Alaska, California, Idaho, Oregon, Pennsylvania, Tennessee, and Washington.

 Canada

 Courts serving certain areas particularly in Northern Canada, such as the Nunavut Court of Justice and courts serving northern Quebec, travel as circuit courts to hear cases in remote communities.
+Additionally, Canada's Federal Courts, such as the Federal Court of Appeal and the Federal Court, are also circuit courts, sitting in regional courthouses across Canada (while being based primarily in Ottawa).